lucabadiali/AI_projects/README.md

 # AI & Machine Learning Projects

-This repository contains a collection of academic and practical projects developed during studies and practice in **Machine Learning, Computer Vision, Reinforcement Learning, and Software Engineering**.
+This repository contains a collection of practical projects developed during studies and practice in **Machine Learning, Computer Vision, Reinforcement Learning, and Software Engineering**.
 Each folder corresponds to an independent project focused on a specific topic, framework, or methodology.

 ---